-- At 12:39 a.m., Console 4 Controller recontacted the upstream supplier asking them about a potential tank switch and received verification that there had not been a tank switch.3 The Console 4 Controller then asked the supplier to restart their booster pump. - At 12:40 a.m., Console 4 Controller and CCSF attempted to restart the Cushing PS.
+- At 12:38 a.m., Console 4 Controller acknowledged second leak alarm, which returned to a normal state. - At 12:39 a.m., Console 4 Controller recontacted the upstream supplier asking them about a potential tank switch and received verification that there had not been a tank switch.3 The Console 4 Controller then asked the supplier to restart their booster pump. - At 12:40 a.m., Console 4 Controller and CCSF attempted to restart the Cushing PS.
 A third leak alarm activated at that time (Leak Alarm 3, Potential Indication 5). - At 12:43 a.m., Console 4 Controller shut down the Osage pipeline and began the line block sequence.